quentinsf/dewildcard/README.md

 Dewildcard is based on an initial idea from Alexandre Fayolle - thanks, Alexandre!

-# Licence
+## Licence

-Such a simple script is barely worth a licence, but it's Gnu Publice Licence v2.
+Such a simple script is barely worth a licence, but, for what it's worth, it's released under GNU Publice Licence v2.
 Use at your own risk, etc.

 (c) 2015 Quentin Stafford-Fraser